Vandit8087/Comptia-Networkplus-Preparation-Notes/Labs/TCP_HTTP_Packet_Analysis/README.md

-# Wireshark Analysis of TCP Handshake and HTTP Traffic (Day 8 – Phase 1)
+# Wireshark Analysis of TCP Handshake and HTTP Traffic

 ## 📖 Overview
 This project presents a structured analysis of the **TCP three-way handshake** and **HTTP communication** using Wireshark.